PhD The University of California, Los Angeles (UCLA) 2018

 Current research examines the global impact of gun violence in American schools.
 With a large number of international students throughout the American higher education system, a local act of deadly gun violence on a college campus quickly becomes of international concern.

 With support from The Harvard Injury Control Research Center, a research center at the Harvard T.H.
 Chan School of Public Health, a follow-up study to one already conducted in Los Angeles is being constructed.
-It will provide a cross-national comparison of international student perceptions of American gun culture and campus gun violence including students from places such as MIT, Boston University, Boston College, Northeastern University, and Harvard University.
+It will encompass a domestic and international student comparison about topics such as perceptions of American gun culture and campus gun violence.

 Gelzhiser, J. A. (2019).
 International student perceptions of American gun culture and school shootings: a public health examination.
 Violence and victims, 34(6), 972-991.